 The Solano Network of Mental Health Consumers/Circle of Friends was formed in 1992 and incorporated by and for peers in 1995 as a 501c3 self-help organization operated by and for mental health peers with the most serious types of mental illness.
 Since then, we have provided peer-directed and peer-managed self-help, wellness and recovery services.

 From 1992-2006, Circle of Friends developed and ran three centers in Solano County, including the primarily Latino-oriented Dixon center, which was funded by The California Endowment.
 Circle of Friends ran a "bi-lingual warm line", which was operated by and for peers at the Dixon center.
 During this period, a Wellness and Recovery Action Plan® , based on the work of Mary Ellen Copeland, was introduced to Solano County.
 These Plans were peer-developed and included instructions for contacting the Crisis Center, should psychiatric interventions be necessary.
 We also provided consultation services to peer-based organizations in California and beyond.
 By 2005-06, we were serving a minimum of 200 peers per day and 500-600 unduplicated peers annually.

-Circle of Friends opened a new location at 349 Travis Blvd.
+Circle of Friends opened another location at 349 Travis Blvd.
 Fairfield CA. 94533 in 2014.
 The Center serves over 60 peers per day 6 days a week.
 In 2016 the peers changed the name of the center to, The Circle.
-This year, we are celebrating our 25th Anniversary of community service and commitment to serving those with mental illness to find their quality of life.
+In 2017, we opened a new Center at 185 Chandler St., Vacaville, to accommodate peers living there.
+November 7, 2017, we celebrated our 25th Anniversary of community service and commitment to serving those with mental illness to find their quality of life.